John A. Carter (Virginia politician): Career

-Nearly a decade after the American Civil War Carter returned to the Virginia House of Delegates, winning election as a Conservative in 1873, then taking office the following New Year's Day alongside Mathew Harrison.
+Nearly a decade after the American Civil War, Loudoun County voters returned Carter to the Virginia House of Delegates.
+He won election as a Conservative in 1873, and took office on the following New Year's Day alongside Mathew Harrison.
 He won re-election in 1875, this time alongside William Mathew, who was left out of the 1873 election.
-However, he was defeated the following year by John R. Carter of Philomont, who had been an ardent Confederate and whom voters had rejected before the war.
+However, unrelated former CSA Capt.
+John R. Carter of Mountville who had owned 11 slaves before the war and whom voters had previously rejected, defeated Carter in 1877.

 Death

-Although Carter spent his final years at Crednal, he is listed in the 1880 census at his son Richard W. Carter's home, Mercer, in Loudoun County, with Richard's wife Sophie and their daughters and young sons, although his Crednal estate was improved in the 1870s.
+Although Carter spent his final years at Crednal, which was improved in the 1870s, the 1880 census lists him at his son Richard W. Carter's home, Mercer (also in Loudoun County), with his daughter-in-law Sophie and their children.
 John Armistead Carter died at Crednal in 1895, survived by several grandchildren and Welby Carter's widow Sophie, who continued to manage Crednal until her death in 1928.
 John Armistead Carter is buried at the private Carter family cemetery at Crednal, as would be his granddaughter Fannie Carter Marshall (1871-1945).
 Nearby Willisville, Virginia may have been founded by former slaves from Crednal, which also has a slave graveyard with only one marker.